Governance

 At the same time and for the same reasons, the Trust is committed to a triennial review of its membership.
 At least every three years, each trustee will be asked to state for the record their willingness to continue to serve; or their wish to step down - with reasonable notice, if possible; or to highlight any changes to their current interests or other commitments that might be relevant to forward planning.

-Annual report on activities 2023
+Annual report on activities 2024

-Hope & Ambition, the Mount Street Club Trust’s funding and development initiative, continued in 2023, building on the work undertaken during the first phase (2019-2022) and the co-design phase which ran from June to December 2022.
+Hope & Ambition, the Mount Street Club Trust's funding and development initiative, entered Phase 2 in 2024 and is planned to run through 2027, building on the work of Phase 1 (2019-2022) and the co-design phase (June-December 2022).

-Enlightened by the principles of trust-based philanthropy, Hope & Ambition empowers organisations to sustain innovative thinking and practice and evolve a critically-informed analysis in their work with marginalised and disadvantaged communities in the Greater Dublin Area.
 Not just a funding programme, Hope & Ambition also provides development support to the participant organisations and their people, focusing in particular on organisational development, leadership, practice, wellbeing and cross-sectoral interaction.
-The initiative is structured around two key elements: a grant to recipient organisations and their commitment to participate in the CEOs and Practitioners Clubs in a spirit of critical inquiry, collaboration and shared learning.
+The initiative is structured around two key elements: a grant to recipient organisations and their commitment to participate in the CEO's and Practitioners' Clubs in a spirit of critical inquiry, collaboration and shared learning.
+At the same time, trustees are also exploring the principles of trust-based philanthropy in their own practice, deepening their understanding of what it means to share power, build trust, and engage in reciprocal learning alongside the organisations they support.